Next to Normal

 Sometimes, the rarest theatrical treasures sparkle all the brighter just before exiting.
 Such is the case with Next to Normal, which is glowing with breathtaking brilliance as it ends its Broadway run.
 Most of the contemporary rock musicals that made their way to Broadway in the past decade have been long on volume and short on emotional variety -- lots of noisome rage, yes, but not much else.
 So it is a rare joy, if not a downright revelation, to once more encounter a moving musical that not only imbues rock with rich melody and polished lyrics, but one that also offers three dimensional characters in a powerful original story.
 Next to Normal is truly historic; Broadway's first masterfully integrated rock musical.

 To be sure, there have been other great rock musicals, but in this critic's opinion, none before Next to Normal (and none since) managed to utilize rock so effectively as a story telling tool, making it a contributor rather than a hindrance to the dramatic process.
 This is in part accomplished by the wide-ranging melodic gifts of composer Tom Kitt, groundbreaking orchestrations by Kitt and Broadway veteran Michael Starobin, exquisite vocal arrangements by Annmarie Milazzo, and the extraordinary lyrics and book by Brian Yorkey.
 Special praise is due to sound designer Brian Ronan, who achieves an amazingly clear balance between orchestra and singers that no other rock musical has yet matched.
 Also, under conductor Charlie Alterman, the six piece string & rock combo provides perfect support.
 It is unique to hear every lyric clearly in a rock score, and these musicians deserve special credit for making this happen.
-And although I have often found director Michael Grief's work to be disappointing, here his stagecraft makes the sometimes challenging flow of action (which switches from conscious to subconscious) crystal clear, and even the subtlest dramatic moments come through with unfailing impact.
+And although I have often found director Michael Grief's work to be disappointing in the past, here his stagecraft makes the sometimes challenging flow of action (which switches between the conscious and subconscious, sane thought and perhaps something else) crystal clear, and even the subtlest dramatic moments come through with unfailing emotional impact.

 The plot involves an all-American suburban family torn apart as its loving mother battles with mental illness.
 No longer willing to rely on crippling psychotropic medications, she pursues a new course of therapy that leads from consultation to hypnotism to harrowing electro-shock -- and to the stark realization that old fears and secrets must be set aside before she and her loved ones can hope for freedom.
 By the final curtain, all the characters are not so much at an end as at a far from certain beginning, one that poses major new challenges and possibilities for each of them.